itkmaingit/DevContainersRepository/Readme.md

 ## Caution

 This repository includes .gitignore, but we don't add `.env` to .gitignore.
 So, you need to add `.env` for yourself.

+This project includes Next.js, so you have to execute `npx create-next-app@latest` in `frontend(next)` directory at local (because that uses volume trick.).